kobekimmes/IrisCompiler/README.md

 **Example Syntax**

-// Single line comments
+/# Single line comments
 function f_name(type var1, type var2) -> return_type {
     return ...
 }

 An example of this being used;

-// This function returns the sum of two numbers function sum(num a, num b) -> num {
+/# This function returns the sum of two numbers function sum(num a, num b) -> num {
     num c = a + b;
     return c;
 }

-This language is designed to model C and be an introduction to programming for new developers.
+This language is designed to model C and be an introduction to programming for new developers but also takes inspiration from other weakly typed languages such as Python and JavaScript.